jakekrishnamurti/rhythm-generator/README.md

 Simply run main.py and enter the difficulty of the exercise and the number of bars to create

-Press generate and window will open with the exercise
+Press generate and a window will open with the sheet music of the exercise

 The exercise can also be saved or printed